Here are all the facts and statistics you need to know about the Silverstone circuit ahead of the 2021 British Grand Prix!

 The smallest win margin at Silverstone is 0.765 seconds, which is the amount Nico Rosberg won the 2013 event by.

 73 different drivers have finished on the podium at Silverstone.
-Lewis Hamilton has the most podium finishes of any driver here, with nine top three finishes.
+Lewis Hamilton has the most podium finishes of any driver here, with eleven top three finishes.

-There are seven drivers on the 2020 grid who have previously finished on the British Grand Prix podium.
-Aside from Hamilton’s record of nine top three finishes, Kimi Raikkonen has finished on the podium seven times, Sebastian Vettel has enjoyed five top three finishes here and Valtteri Bottas has finished on the podium three times.
-Daniel Ricciardo, Max Verstappen and Charles Leclerc each have one podium appearance at the British Grand Prix.
+There are eight drivers on the 2021 grid who have previously finished on the podium at Silverstone.
+Aside from Hamilton’s record of eleven top three finishes, Kimi Raikkonen has finished on the podium seven times, Fernando Alonso has done so six times, Sebastian Vettel has enjoyed five top three finishes here, Valtteri Bottas has finished on the podium four times, while Max Verstappen has had three top three finishes at the circuit.
+Charles Leclerc has recorded two Silverstone podium finishes, while Daniel Ricciardo recorded his only podium appearance at the British Grand Prix to date in 2014.

 The lowest grid position a podium finish has come from at Silverstone is 28th.
 This happened at the 1954 British Grand Prix, when Onofre Marimón finished third having started 28th in a thirty-car field.